(last updated on September 1, 2016)

-The general CWRU policies on proficiency exams are described in the First Year Registration Guide (see Placement and Proficiency Examinations).
+The general CWRU policies on proficiency exams are described in the First Year Registration Guide ( see Placement and Proficiency Examinations ).
 The Department of Physics offers proficiency exams for PHYS 115, 116, 121, 122 & 221.
-These exams are given twice each year, shortly before classes start in the fall and spring semesters, on a schedule determined by the Office of Undergraduate Studies (not by the Department of Physics) .
+These exams are given twice each year, shortly before classes start in the fall and spring semesters, on a schedule determined by the Office of Undergraduate Studies ( not by the Department of Physics ).
 In recent years, the fall exams have been offered on the Thursday and the spring exams on the Saturday before classes begin.
-The last set of physics proficiency exams was given on Saturday, January 9, 2016 from 9 AM to noon.
-The next set of exams will be offered on Thursday, August 25, 2016 from 2 – 5 PM, in Rockefeller 301.
+The last set of physics proficiency exams was given on Thursday, August 25, 2016 from 2 – 5 PM.
+The schedule for the next set of exams has not yet been set; this page will be updated when the date and time are certain but, based on last year’s schedule, the January exams may be be offered on Saturday, January 14, 2017 from 9 AM – NOON, in Rockefeller 301.

 Proficiency exams are NOT given on request at other times!
 Students are expected to research these scheduling issues BEFORE making travel plans.

 A description of the material covered by each exam and a sample exam for each course are provided below.
-Please do not ask for answers (neat easily-readable answers are not produced for these exams) or for additional sample exams.
-The sample exams are posted so that students can see the style and level of difficulty of these exams.
+Please do not ask for answers ( neat, easily-readable answers are not produced for these exams ) or for additional sample exams.
+The sample exams are not meant as practice exams; they are posted so that students can see the style and level of difficulty of the physics proficiency exams.
 The point of these proficiency exams is to provide students who believe they know the material an opportunity to demonstrate that they should be excused from the corresponding course.
 If you need extensive practice or help with the sample exam, then you should be taking the class.

 Students are not expected to memorize formulae and constants in most of our introductory physics courses and you do not need to memorize them for the proficiency exams.
-Each exam will include a page of such material, this page will contain the fundamental formulae and physical constants that you should need for the exam.
-You are expected to remember basic mathematical formulae (algebra, trig, calculus) but any complex formulae required to solve a particular problem will be provided.
+Each exam will include a formula page; this page will contain the fundamental formulae and physical constants that you should need for the exam.
+You are expected to remember basic mathematical formulae ( algebra, trig, calculus ) but any complex formulae required to solve a particular problem will be provided.
 You can view a sample formula sheet at Proficiency Exam Formulae.pdf but note that the actual paper version you receive during the exam may vary slightly from the version posted here.
 Different texts and instructors may use variations of the formulae that you will be provided, so be certain you understand the format that will be provided with the proficiency exam.

 You need to supply your own calculator, pencils and erasers.
 There are no restrictions on the kind of calculator you use for the exam, but computers, phones and other devices with communication capabilities may not be used during the test.
 A programmable, graphing calculator in which lots of formulae are stored is unlikely to help someone who does not understand the basic physics of a question.